 You will also be liable to meet the cost of any other disbursements reasonably incurred and agreed with you in advance, in preparing your case for that hearing.Initial Advice - Free 30 minutes

-We provide 30 minutes of initial advice free, if you require advice more than 30 minutes, we charge £50 for additional 30 minutes without needing representation at court.
-This includes: Receiving and reviewing your papers; Consider and advise you either by telephone or in one of our offices.
+We provide 30 minutes of initial advice free, if you require advice more than 30 minutes, we charge £50 for additional 30 minutes.
+This includes: Receiving and reviewing your papers; Consider and advise you either by telephone or in our office.
 This will include initial advice on possible defences and likely sentence if pleading guilty.Our fee does not include:

 We can assist with writing a letter of representations summarising the circumstances of your offence to ensure the court has all of the facts to reach an informed decision.
 We can also write a letter of representations to the police or prosecuting authority to attempt to persuade against them either issuing or proceeding with your case.Our fee includes: